Nature

 Flickr | Faye Mozingo

-Forests help to produce and clean the air that we breath, they provide the wood for us to build, and homes to 80% of the Earths land animals and plants.
+Humans rely on healthy, balanced ecosystems for fresh water, the animals and fish we eat, and the soil we use to grow crops.
+Forests help to produce and clean the air that we breathe.
+They provide the wood for us to build and homes to 80% of Earth's land animals and plants.

 An infographic displays the amount of global plastic production since the 1950s.
 We can see huge growth, and an even larger forecasted growth.
 In the centre there is a white box that says 'More than half of all the plastics ever produced have been made since 2000.'